aconley/datasciencecoursera/GetData/Project/README.md

    meanFreq() variables are not included (since they are means in a different domain).
-4. The columns are renamed to be more descriptive and R-friendly. t and f are changed to Time\. and Freq., \(\)s are removed,
+4. The columns are renamed to be more descriptive and R-friendly.
+	* t and f are changed to Time\. and Freq\.
+	* \(\)s are removed
-   \- is converted to \., and mean and std are renamed Mean and Sd, which are closer to the R usage.
-Repeated uses of Body (e.g., `fBodyBody`) are replaced with a single one (`fBody`); this seems to be a mistake in the original data set.
+	* \- is converted to \.
+	* mean and std are renamed Mean and Sd, which are closer to R usage
+	* Repeated use of Body is changed to single usage (e.g., fBodyBody -> fBody).
+This seems to be an error in the original data set.
+	* The Gyroscopic Jerk variables are renamed to acceleration (e.g., GyroJerk -> GyroAcc).
+This is another error in the original data set, where the first derivative of the angular velocity of the measuement is incorrectly identified as the jerk, when in fact it is the angular acceleration.
+Note that this is not the case for the BodyJerk variables, which really are the Jerk.
-5. The activity types are read in from `y_[test|train].txt` and appended to the table.
+5. The activity types are read in from `y_[test|train].txt` and appended to the table as factors.
+These is assumed to be in the same order as the summary variables from `X_[train|test].txt`, which is supported by the data set documentation.
-6. The subject id is read in from `subject_[test|train].txt` and appended
+6. The subject id is read in from `subject_[test|train].txt` and appended.
+   Again, these are assumed to be in the same order as the summary statistics.

 The test and training data sets are simply combined (since the set of subjects are disjoint).
 Again, this consists of multiple